buildpacks/spec/buildpack.md

 **GIVEN:**
 - The `<launch>` directories provided to each buildpack during the build phase,
 - The `<app>` directory processed by the buildpacks during the build phase,
+- The buildpack IDs associated with the buildpacks used during the build phase, in order of execution,
 - A reference to the most recent version of the run image associated with the stack,
 - A reference to the old OCI image associated with the `<launch>/<layer>.toml` files that were retrieved during the analysis phase, and
 - A tag for a new OCI image,